MileHacker Logo

 • Tokyo has cruise ship terminals (Harumi, Tokyo International The Passenger terminal) in other wards.

-• International cruise arrivals follow standard immigration procedures at these particular terminals.
+• International cruise arrivals follow standard immigration procedures at this group of particular terminals.

 • Domestic ferries connect Tokyo (Takeshiba Terminal) to other Japanese islands.